Younger Infant Educators – Classroom Arnahvot (Bunnies)

 Lead Educator, Elana holds a BA in Education from Levinsky College in Tel Aviv and has taught at Beth Shalom for 10 years.
 She loves the smile on a child’s face when they grasp something new and the book Room on a Broom.
 When not at Beth Shalom, she enjoys the outdoors and playing kickball with her three children.

 Norah Cauley, Jessica Thornton and Bella Markovitz

-Lead Educator, Norah is a graduate of West Virginia University.
-She graduated with a degree in Communication Studies and Public Relations in 2006.
-Soon after, she returned to Pittsburgh and took various classes through CCAC, Point Park University and the University of Pittsburgh in the fields of early childhood development, elementary education, and special education.
-It was then that she found her passion for early childhood education.
-She has been a nanny and a day care teacher for the past twelve years.
-She is beginning her sixth year at Beth Shalom, her fifth as a lead teacher.
-In her room she and her staff provide great structure to ensure a positive and safe learning environment.
-They give unlimited care and attention to each child individually.
-They also offer involvement from families and the Beth Shalom community to aid in the immense development that occurs in the next years of their child’s lives.
+Lead Educator, Norah is a graduate of West Virginia University; she graduated with a degree in Communication Studies and Public Relations.
+She returned to Pittsburgh and took classes through CCAC, Point Park University and the University of Pittsburgh in the fields of early childhood development, elementary education, and special education.
+She has been a nanny and a day care teacher for over 10 years.
+In her room, she and her staff provide great structure to ensure a positive and safe learning environment, and give unlimited care and attention to each child individually.
+They offer involvement from families and the Beth Shalom community to aid in the immense development that occurs in the next years of their child’s lives.

 Pre-K Educators – Classroom Dolfeeneem (Dolphins)